15 Workouts That Burn the Most Calories, According to Science

 While rowing machines may seem old school, they’re making a big comeback in gyms and studios across the U.S. “Rowing is a fantastic total-body exercise that’s low impact but burns a lot of calories with minimal impact on the joins,” says Clayton.
 “The rowing action uses both the lower and upper body, which is fantastic for burning calories at the same time as working multiple muscle groups.”
 As with most cardio exercises, in order to increase the calorie burn, you should do bouts of high-intensity work, mixed with periods of slower paced rowing.
 This is easy to do now that most rowing machines allow you to adjust your resistance.
 Clayton suggests doing 60 seconds of rowing at a high speed and 15 seconds at a slow speed.
 However, you can also do a moderate pace for many minutes straight, which is a strong steady-state exercise program.
-Now check out this list of 10 exercises that burn more calories than running (including rowing!).
+Now check out the best home rowing machines and how to choose one.

 - Chris Ryan, CSCS, CPT, a New York City-based trainer.